HewlettPackard/oneview-ansible/oneview-ansible.md

         # You can choose either serverHardwareTypeUri or serverHardwareTypeName to inform the Server Hardware Type
         # serverHardwareTypeUri: '/rest/server-hardware-types/BCAB376E-DA2E-450D-B053-0A9AE7E5114C'
         # serverHardwareTypeName: 'SY 480 Gen9 1'
+        # You can choose either enclosureName or enclosureUri to inform the Enclosure
+        # enclosureUri: '/rest/enclosures/09SGH100Z6J1'
+        enclosureName: '0000A66102'
         sanStorage:
           hostOSType: 'Windows 2012 / WS2012 R2'
           manageSanStorage: true